 Visit and Travel in Costa Rica in 2 weeks : Itinerary & Must-See

-Visit Costa Rica – I am going to present you the so-called “traditional” itinerary for a 2 weeks trip to Costa Rica.
+I am going to present you the so-called “traditional” itinerary for a road trip of 2 weeks to Costa Rica.
 This tour focuses mainly on the northern and eastern part of the country.

 Road trip to visit Costa Rica: itinerary

 - Day 1 : Arrival in San Jose

 - Day 6 : Sarapiqui

 - Days 7-8 : La Fortuna / Arenal